- roles, and decisions to impact relationships and productivity.

 - employee morale suffering, stress, confusion, and fatigue

 We know organizations are more effective and successful when they build change management into their company culture.
-Students will learn to effectively lead their people through change by being an active sponsor of the change(s) and demonstrating their own, as well as the organization’s commitment to the change.
+You will learn to effectively lead your people through change by being an active sponsor of the change(s) and demonstrating your and the organization’s commitment to the change.
 Change management involves communication, training, managing resistance, and following a structured process to drive successful individual and organizational change.

 Why do we want to employ effective change management?
 We need to understand organizational change happens one person at a time, poorly managing change is costly, and effective change management increases success.
 Successful individual change is necessary if the organizational change is to be successful.
-If individuals don’t make changes to their day-to-day work, an organizational transformation effort will not deliver results.
+An organizational transformation effort will not deliver results if individuals don’t change their day-to-day work.

-In the Critical Thinking modules, students will learn:
+In the Critical Thinking modules, you will learn the following:

 - the components of critical thinking